Man City suffer fourth successive loss, Wolves finally win

 West Ham United and Everton played out a dull 0-0 draw at the London Stadium.

-City, thrashed 4-1 in Lisbon by Sporting in the Champions League in midweek having seen a 32-match unbeaten Premier League run ended by Bournemouth last weekend, seemed to be back on track when Erling Haaland scored his 12th league goal of the season after 23 minutes on the south coast.
+"I will reflect in these ten days.
+Clear our heads, players come back fit, this is the target," Guardiola, whose only similar run in all competitions was at Bayern Munich in 2015 when he suffered three back-to-back defeats and a penalty shoot-out loss in the German Cup, told reporters.

-Guardiola's side gradually lost their grip, though, and Joao Pedro equalised for the hosts in the 78th minute before O'Riley combined with Pedro to fire in the winner.
+"We try to analyse how we perform - four in a row.
+Okay.
+The question is how we are playing.
+The level we're playing is really good in certain moments but we are not able to continue."

-City have lost four successive games in all competitions for the first time in 18 years while for Guardiola it is the first time he has ever lost four in a row as a manager.
+It is also the first time City have lost four successive games in all competitions in 18 years.

 Goals by Emile Smith Rowe and Harry Wilson gave Fulham maximum points at Selhurst Park where the hosts were reduced to 10 men after Daichi Kamada was shown red for a dangerous tackle.